 Funding for this research was provided by Better Medicare Alliance.
 Avalere retained editorial control.

-As a CMS designated Qualified Entity, Avalere used 100% fee-for-service claims data for 2018 to identify all fee-for-service beneficiaries enrolled in both Parts A and B with ESRD as a current reason for entitlement to Medicare.
+Under a research-focused data use agreement, Avalere used fee-for-service claims data for 2018 to identify all fee-for-service beneficiaries enrolled in both Parts A and B with ESRD as a current reason for entitlement to Medicare.
 The analysis compared these actual costs to the 2018 state-level ESRD benchmarks MA plans would be paid if these patients were enrolled in MA instead of FFS.
 If FFS costs exceeded the MA ESRD benchmark, plan payment may not be adequate in a specific geographic area.

 To receive Avalere updates, connect with us.

 Find out the top 2020 healthcare trends to watch.